User Stories/Features

 Areas of Implementation

-- It pushes the Product Manager to understand how things work technically, and to formulate the user stories in a way that developers will quickly understand.
+- Push the Product Manager to understand how things work technically and formulate the user stories to deliver features in an iterative process.

 The areas of implementation vary depending on the platform.